Mr. Smith Goes to Washington: Box office

 Mr. Smith Goes to Washington was a box office success upon its release, earning theatrical rentals of $3.5 million in the United States alone.
-It became the second-highest-grossing film of 1939 and was also the third highest-grossing film of the 1930s decade, only behind Gone with the Wind and Snow White and the Seven Dwarfs.
+It became the second-highest-grossing film of 1939 and was also the third highest-grossing film of the 1930s, behind only Gone with the Wind (1939) and Snow White and the Seven Dwarfs (1937).

 Awards and honors

 Academy Awards

 Mr. Smith Goes to Washington was nominated for 11 Academy Awards, but won only one.